Slash (punctuation): History

-In the 18th century, the mark was generally known in English as the "oblique".
+In the 18th century, the mark was generally known in English as the "oblique". but particularly the less vertical fraction slash.
 The variant "oblique stroke" was increasingly shortened to "stroke", which became the common British name for the character, although printers and publishing professionals often instead referred to it as an "oblique".
 In the 19th and early 20th century, it was also widely known as the "shilling mark" or "solidus", from its use as a notation or abbreviation for the shilling.
 The name "slash" is a recent development, not appearing in Webster's Dictionary until the Third Edition (1961) but has gained wide currency through its use in computing, a context where it is sometimes used in British English in preference to "stroke".
-Clarifying terms such as "forward slash" have been coined owing to widespread use of Microsoft's DOS and Windows operating systems, which use the backslash extensively.
+Clarifying terms such as "forward slash" were coined because MS-DOS and Windows use the backslash extensively.